Lawson Wight – Chairman

 Today, not only is David still the Guild Assessor, but he also holds the role of Treasurer.

-“The guild stands for excellence and advancement in the field of chimney sweeping and maintenance.”
+“The Guild stands for excellence and advancement in the field of chimney sweeping, service and maintenance and industry training”

-By 2011 Stefan took on the position of Technical Trustee, a role that demands that he is up to date with technological and regulatory advancements within the industry.
+Formally the Guild’s Health & Safety Trustee, Steven took on the position of Technical Trustee in March 2018, a role that demands that he is up to date with technological and regulatory advancements within the industry.
 This knowledge then needs to be relayed to members.

-Stefan also has a presence at each of the training programmes and is heavily involved with ensuring new members are aware of the most up-to-date methods and theory.
-He also aims to inspire them to continue expanding their knowledge base after their assessment.
+Steven also has a presence at some of the training programmes and is heavily involved with ensuring new members are aware of the most up-to-date methods and theory.
+He also aims to inspire them to continue expanding their knowledge base after their assessment through the Guild’s Continual Professional Development programmes.

 Barry Chislett-Bruce – South